 The Diabetic Kidney Disease program advances basic research, natural history studies, and clinical trials.
-Fundamental research addresses the molecular pathogenesis of extracellular matrix expansion and glomerulosclerosis.
-Also of interest are studies on the role of the renin-angiotensin system, growth factors, and cell signaling pathways.
+Fundamental research addresses the molecular pathogenesis of podocyte dysfunction, extracellular matrix expansion and glomerulosclerosis.
+Also of interest are studies on the role of the renin-angiotensin system, growth factors, eicosanoids, and intracelluar signalling pathways.
 The portfolio aims to prevent, reverse, and ameliorate fibrosis.
-Specific projects include studies that investigate the mechanisms of fibrosis and use of noninvasive imaging techniques to assess fibrosis.
-Other work seeks to discover genes that protect people from or predispose them to diabetic nephropathy and identify early markers of increased risk for this disease.
+Specific projects include studies that investigate the mechanisms of fibrosis and use of noninvasive techniques to detect and assess fibrosis (or its severity).
+The program also advances studies on discovery of genes that protect people from or predispose them to diabetic nephropathy and identify early markers of increased risk for this disease.